inglkruiz/inglkruiz.github.io/content/blog/templateref-projection-with-context-inside-component/index.md

 1. On line **28** a conditional verifies if `optionTemplate` exists.
 If it exists then it is projected inside a container with a given context object using the directive [NgTemplateOutlet
    ](https://angular.io/api/common/NgTemplateOutlet).
 The given context contains the option object.
-2. On line **34** there is still the default layout which address the case when the template is not present.
+2. On line **34** there is still the default layout which addresses the case when the template is not present.

 ## Component's Usage